 Series Descriptor: The Three Laces

+True, The Three Laces series emphasizes detail, as it enhances the whole; upon deeper study we can see a profound thesis take shape.
+The layers synthesize an allegory for the concept of surface when recognizable clothing features go below the paint to absorb new identities, while simultaneously staying on the surface of the boards.
 These works exhibit the way we dismantle life-experiences then piece them harmoniously back together to reshape ourselves and histories, as we move closer to becoming.
 Furthermore, by marrying the gist of "The Velveteen Rabbit" with the basis of Punk fashion design, the artist takes injury, even acts of force (as with ripping apart garments), and mending (as with patching together torn garment details) to create “new and real ideals of beauty” laced with both vulnerability and strength, thus exemplifying femininity’s ambiguity.
 What transcends is a broader awareness of the feminine experience through work that is both personal and universal.